soundlinks/developer.soundlinks.net/docs/en/api/README.md

 This API requires `file` URL as one of parameter, so you need to upload the audio file which to be encoded to a remote server in advance (temporarily supporting wav/mp3 audio only).

+> Due to limited resource of the testing server, it is recommended to use audio files that shorter than 2 minutes to test.

 ```
 POST /sl/encoding
 ```